denkmap/denkmap/README.md

 DenkMap is a location-based mobile app dedicated to monuments.
 It's name is a play of words of the German term for monument (_Denkmal_) and map.

+This project was started at the [Zurich Hacknights](http://opendata.ch/projects/open-data-zuerich-hacknights/) organised by [Open Data Zürich](http://www.stadt-zuerich.ch/opendata).
+You can find more information about this project on the [make.opendata.ch Wiki](http://make.opendata.ch/wiki/project:denkmalfuehrer).

 ## Build

 Denkmap is built using [Travis CI](https://travis-ci.org):